inniskillin wine

 Best overall experience

 Inniskillin is a pioneer in the region.
-Karl Kaiser an Austrian moved here in the 70s and found that vineyards were growing concord grapes (think Welch’s grape juice) he partnered with Donald Ziraldo and they were determined to grow great wine.
+Karl Kaiser an Austrian moved here in the 70s and found that vineyards were growing concord grapes (think Welch’s grape juice).
+He partnered with Donald Ziraldo and they were determined to grow great wine.

-While this is definitely one of the big players in the region the people all have interesting stories, such as our sommelier Don, who retired from working in steel and went back to school to follow his passion.
-He took us through one of the Signature Experiences and I was really happy we started here as Don explained why the vineyard has its own signature Riedel stemware and how it really did affect the taste of the wine.
-Also I was so pleased to see the ice wine paired with savoury food like pulled pork, apparently ice wine doesn`t have to be a dessert wine.
+He took us through one of the Signature Experiences.
+I was really happy we started here as Don explained why the vineyard has its own signature Riedel stemware and how it really did affect the taste of the wine.
+Also I was so pleased to see the ice wine paired with savoury food like pulled pork.
+Apparently ice wine doesn`t have to be a dessert wine.

 The only downside to starting with Inniskillin is that you will want to linger all day.
 They have food on an outdoor grill and big chairs around fires so the time can pass quickly.